 Alyssa D. Bell

-The Daily Journal recently recognized Alyssa's accomplishments, by naming her one of the Top 40 Lawyers under 40 in 2019.
-Alyssa was also honored as a Rising Star in Thompson-Reuters list of “Super Lawyers” for 2020.
-Alyssa serves on the Women in White Collar Criminal Defense Association's Diversity Committee, and is a member of the Ninth Circuit indigent defense panel.
+Currently, Alyssa serves on the Women in White Collar Criminal Defense Association's Diversity Committee and is a member of the Ninth Circuit indigent defense panel.

-Prior to the Federal Defender's Office, Alyssa served as a law clerk to the Honorable Richard A. Paez of the Ninth Circuit, and the Honorable Margaret M. Morrow (ret.) of the Central District of California.
-She is an alumna of the New York University School of Law, where she was a Root-Tilden-Kern scholar and the recipient of three graduation prizes recognizing her academic achievement and legal scholarship.
+During law school, Alyssa was a Root-Tilden-Kern scholar and the recipient of three graduation prizes recognizing her academic achievement and legal scholarship.
 She was awarded first place in the venerated UVA Journal of International Law and Human Rights writing competition and published in the NYU Review of Law and Social Change, where she also served as Senior Articles Editor.

 Contact